 A field of sunflowers

-Supports and services (in-home services, self-management, exercise programs) in homes and local communities to empower people to live independently
+Supports and services, including exercise programs, self-management programs) in homes and local communities to empower people to live independently

 Support to unpaid caregivers can include information, respite, assistance to access services, and caregiver training

-Non-Medicaid, home and community based services delivered to an individual age 60 and older with resources higher than Medicaid allows.
+Non-Medicaid, community-based services delivered to an individual age 60 and older with resources higher than Medicaid allows.
 Sliding scale fee applies.

-Functional assessments to determine eligibility for home and community based services or entry into long-term care facilities
+Functional assessments to determine eligibility for aging services or entry into long-term care facilities

 Kansas Association of Area Agencies on Aging and Disabilities (k4ad)